-The LF-HF peak scatter plots are shown in \Cref{app:inputdata}.
-The plot shows that, as expected, the LF and HF peaks for this case have less similar order statistics than those of case 1 and 2.
-Again, we aim to predict the HF 30-minute MPM value $\widehat{F_{x}''}$ for the sailing ship.
-Because the experimental green water force peaks (the ground truth HF validation data) have a large tail variability, the true MPM values in \Cref{tab:results} for this case were derived from a Generalised Pareto distribution fit to the 30\% highest force peaks in these cases.
-Summarising: \begin{itemize}[nosep] \itemsep=0pt \item HF target extreme value: 30-minute MPM green water impact force $\widehat{F_x''}$ in the Heavy (3a) and Extreme (3b) condition. \item LF indicator: linear potential flow relative wave elevation at station 19 $R_{19p}'$. \end{itemize}
+The LF-HF peak scatter plots are shown in \Cref{app:scatters}.
+The plot shows that, as expected, the LF and HF peaks for this case have less similar order statistics than those of case 2.
+Because the experimental green water force peaks (ground truth HF validation data) have a large tail variability, we fitted a three-parameter Weibull distribution (\Cref{eq:Weibull3}) to the 30\% highest force peaks, to derive the reference `true' distribution. \Cref{app:case_imp} provides more details on the potential flow simulations used to generate the LF data.
+We used an LF threshold of 12.0~m in \ref{st:peaks} of PAS.
+This value was chosen slightly above the local freeboard at the bow (10.5 m).
+RWE values below this level are expected to generate many false positives.
+Due to the ferry's large bow flare angle, events with RWEs only marginally exceeding the freeboard are often deflected to the sides, preventing water from flowing onto the deck and thus avoiding green water loads on the accommodation.
+Summarising: \begin{itemize}[nosep] \itemsep=0pt \item HF target extreme value: one-hour MPM of green water impact force $\widehat{F_x''}$ in the Heavy (case 3a) and Extreme (case 3b) condition. \item LF indicator: linear potential flow RWE at the bow $R_{\text{bow}}'$. \end{itemize}